Ai Accountant

 Aging Payables by Vendor

-That one view saved not just a vendor relationship but a logistics bottleneck that could’ve cost client trust.
-Tally would’ve shown him an overdue figure.
+That one view saved not just a vendor relationship but a logistics bottleneck that could've cost client trust.
+Tally would've shown him an overdue figure.
 The dashboard showed him a pattern.
-And gave him a lever.
+And gave him a lever to act on vendor invoice management proactively.

 Unusual Categorization Patterns